The Squad: A Star Wars Story

 “Yes.
 It’s unusual enough that I thought you’d want to know.
 We believe that all six were captured.
 At least three cooked and eaten last night, despite some commotion.
 We were able to decipher that much of the native chatter.
 The Empire’s xenolinguistics division said they were not interested in the rest.”

 “Neither am I. Any of it.
 Deal with this yourself.”

 “They were supposed to keep the Rebels distracted, not feed the local wildlife.”

 The aide returned to his desk.
 Well, he was wrong about the general wanting to know.
 He wasn’t sure what to do to close out his report.
 He considered his options for a few minutes.
 Finally, he signed on to his workstation and deleted the recording.
 Then he deleted the squad’s orders to report to the moon and their mission orders.

 Then he deleted the squad members from the Empire database, one by one.
 He had moved on to other work when the Endor base’s main alarm klaxon began to sound.

 Trooper FD-472 sat on a log.

 He had wandered the woods for hours in the dark, aimless and with no real goal.
 His squad was gone.
 His blaster was gone.
-Most of his armor was missing.
+Most of his armor was broken or missing.
 Even his commlink had been left behind somewhere.
 But any report would just be pointless.
 There was nothing for him to do.